 Protracted labor may result from fetopelvic disproportion (the fetus cannot fit through the maternal pelvis), which can occur because the maternal pelvis is abnormally small or because the fetus is abnormally large or abnormally positioned (fetal dystocia Fetal Dystocia Fetal dystocia is abnormal fetal size or position resulting in difficult delivery.
 Diagnosis is by examination, ultrasonography, or response to augmentation of labor.
 Treatment is with physical... read more ).

 Another cause of protracted labor is uterine contractions that are too weak or infrequent (hypotonic uterine dysfunction) or, occasionally, too strong or close together (hypertonic uterine dysfunction).

 Assessment of pelvic dimensions, fetal size and position, and uterine contractions

 The cause must be identified because it determines treatment.

-Assessing fetal and pelvic dimensions and fetal position (see Physical Examination) can sometimes determine whether the cause is fetopelvic disproportion.
-For example, fetal weight> 5000 g (> 4500 g in diabetic women) suggests fetopelvic disproportion.
+Assessing fetal and pelvic dimensions and fetal position (part of a full obstetric examination Physical Examination ) can sometimes determine whether the cause is fetopelvic disproportion.
+For example, fetal weight > 5000 g (> 4500 g in diabetic women) suggests fetopelvic disproportion.

 Uterine dysfunction is diagnosed by evaluating the strength and frequency of contractions via palpation of the uterus or use of an intrauterine pressure catheter.